to Instruction and Student Life links

 school administrators, pest control and healthcare workers, and

 others.
-In accordance with Purdue’s March 2000 Strategic Plan
+In accordance with Purdue’s March 2000 Strategic

-with the academic units.
+in cooperation with the academic units.
 CE assists faculty in conceptualizing,

 developing, delivering, and administering distance learning activities.